MicrosoftDocs/learn/learn-pr/student-evangelism/branch-merge-git/includes/3-exercise-merge-bob.md

      1 file changed, 2 insertions(+), 1 deletion(-)
     ```

-1. Now, Bob merges their branch into the `main` branch so that `main` in their repo will have both theirs *and* Alice's changes.
+1. Now, Bob merges their branch into the `main` branch so that `main` in their repo will have their changes *and* Alice's changes.
 Then, Bob pushes `main` on their computer to the `main` branch in the shared repo:

     ```bash
     git merge add-cat --no-edit